The Royal Palace of Cambodia

 A visit to Phnom Penh, Cambodia is not complete without a visit to the Royal Palace, Chatomuk Mongkul.
 You simply cannot ignore it as a magnificent landmark especially during festive nights when it is fully lighted.

-This official residence of the monarch of Cambodia was first constructed in 1434 but because the royal family transferred seats several times in the past, this first construction did not survive.
+This official residence of the monarch of Cambodia was first constructed in 1434 but because, in the past, the royal family transferred seats several times, this first construction did not survive.

 The Palace as it stands now was constructed in 1866 when it was built close to the intersection of the four rivers, the upper and lower Mekong, the Tonle Sap and the Tonle Bassac.
 Thus, it was called Preah Borom Reach Veang Chatomuk Mongkul.